 An S Corp is not a formal entity type like a limited liability company (LLC) or standard corporation (C Corp).
 It is a federal tax election that can provide significant tax savings.
 With an S Corp, the company’s income, losses, deductions, and credits pass through to the shareholders who pay taxes at their personal income tax rate.
 S Corps also don’t pay federal corporate income tax.
 Learn more about S Corps by visiting our S Corp information page.

 In this guide, we’ll explain how to set up an S Corp in New Jersey.
 Remember, to create an S corp, you’ll first need to form an LLC or C Corp.
 With our New Jersey LLC formation service and New Jersey corporation service, we can help you get started with the first step.
 We also provide ongoing support with our Worry-Free Compliance service so that your business can operate smoothly.
 We offer a wide variety of products and services that are all aimed at starting, running, and growing your business.

 Your corporation’s name is the first impression people will have of your company.
 Choose one that reflects your business and also meets the state’s requirements.
 For example, New Jersey has a list of restricted terms for business names.
 You’ll need to consider these so that your name is rejected by the state.

 It’s important that you run a business name search to see if your desired name is available.
 With our Name Reservation Service, we can reserve your business name while you prepare the rest of your paperwork to file.

-A registered agent is a person or company that agrees to receive important communication and documents on behalf of a business.
+A registered agent is a person or entity that agrees to receive important communication and documents on behalf of a business.
 Your registered agent must meet New Jersey’s requirements.
 This agent will be named in your formation documents and you must maintain one in order to keep your business compliant.